influxdata/docs-v2/content/v2.0/reference/cli/influxd/inspect/report-tsi.md

 ---

-The `influxd inspect report-tsi` command analyzes Time Series Index (TSI) files in a storage directory and reports the cardinality of data stored in the files.
+The `influxd inspect report-tsi` command analyzes Time Series Index (TSI) files in a storage directory and reports the cardinality of data stored in the files by organization and bucket.
-The report is divided into organization and bucket cardinalities.

 ## Output details
 `influxd inspect report-tsi` outputs the following:

 - All organizations and buckets in the index.
 - The series cardinality within each organization and bucket.
-- The time taken to read the index.
+- Time to read the index.

-When the `--measurements` flag is included, series cardinality is segmented in the following ways:
+When the `--measurements` flag is included, series cardinality is grouped by:

-- Series cardinality for each organization.
-- Series cardinality for each bucket.
-- Series cardinality for each measurement.
+- organization
+- bucket
+- measurement

 ## Usage
 ```sh